ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/02-Hello-World.md

 `AddQueryType<Query>` specifies that the class `Query` represents our query operation type in GraphQL.
 It is mandatory to provide a query operation type.

-Lets head over to our `Query.cs` and explore it a bit.
+Let's head over to our `Query.cs` and explore it.

 ![Visual Studio Code - Query.cs](images/code-3.png)

-The current class `Query` has a single resolver `GetBook` which returns a book object. **Hot Chocolate** traverses the type tree and automatically infers all types that are connected to the `Query` type.
+The current class `Query` has a single resolver `GetBook` which returns a book object. **Hot Chocolate** traverses the type tree and automatically infers all types connected to the `Query` type.

 **Hot Chocolate** also applies GraphQL naming conventions.
-In this particular case we will remove the verb 'Get' from the method and also adjust the casing to be **camelCase**.
+In this particular case, we will remove the verb 'Get' from the method and also adjust the casing to be **camelCase**.

-OK, lets delete all the source code in this file and replace it with the source code below.
+OK, let's delete all the source code in this file and replace it with the source code below.

 ```csharp title="/Query.cs"
 namespace BasicServer;